sunfounder/pidog/docs/source/index.rst

 Thank you for choosing our PiDog.

-.. .. image:: img/picrawler.jpg
-..     :width: 400
-..     :align: center

-..
-PiCrawler is a Raspberry Pi quadruped robot with aluminum alloy structure.
+PiDog is a Raspberry Pi pet robot with aluminum alloy structure.
+It can act as a mechanical pet, show cuteness to you, and interact with you.

-..
-It is equipped with a camera module, which can perform color recognition, face detection and other items;
+It is equipped with a camera module, which can perform color recognition, face detection and other projects;
-..
-12 metal gear servos support it to walk, dance, and pose various postures;
+12 metal gear servos support it to walk, stand, sit, shake its head, and pose in various poses;
+The ultrasonic module on the head enables it to quickly detect obstacles ahead;
+Special touch sensors allow it to respond to your touch;
-.. the ultrasonic module on the body allows it to quickly detect obstacles in front of it; the expansion board-robot HAT is equipped with a speaker, allowing it to express emotions such as happiness and excitement.
+The Light Board on the chest can emit colorful light effects, and with the speaker equipped with the robot HAT, PiDog can express emotions such as happiness and excitement.
+In addition, PiDog is also equipped with a sound direction sensor and a 6-DOF IMU module to realize more complex and interesting usage scenarios.

-..
-This document includes the list and assembly pdf, Robot HAT introduction and PiCrawler programming.
+This document includes the list and assembly pdf, hardware introduction and PiDog programming.

-..
-The programming part is divided into two chapters: :ref:`play_ezblock` & :ref:`play_python`, each chapter allows you to explain how to make PiCrawler work the way you want.

-..
-Ezblock Studio is a development platform developed by SunFounder for beginners, aiming to lower the barriers to entry for Raspberry Pi.
-It has two programming languages: Graphical and Python, which can be used on almost all different types of devices.
-With Bluetooth and Wi-Fi support, you can download codes on Ezblock Studio and remotely control Raspberry Pi.

-..
-More experienced makers can use the popular programming language-Python.

 **Content**